wizardishungry/openbsd-hiddenfortress/README.md

 # openbsd-hiddenfortress
+Intended as a quick way to provision an OpenBSD 6.2 machine inside VirtualBox for a distraction-free desktop.
+Also includes a semi-jailed [Tor](https://www.torproject.org/) user.

+## What it does
 1. Sets up a minimal [OpenBSD](http://openbsd.org/) virtual machine with X11 and ssh access.
+You may run X11 inside VirtualBox or connect with `vagrant ssh -- -X`
 2. Set the `vagrant` user to copy over dotfiles and install custom packages – see `local` provisioner block in `Vagrantfile`.
 4. Setup a delegate user (`tor`) for [Tor](https://www.torproject.org/) + [polipo](http://www.pps.univ-paris-diderot.fr/~jch/software/polipo/) + a few web browsers.